Karumi/KataTODOApiClientIOS/README.md

 * If you get stuck, `master` branch contains all the tests already solved.

-* You will find some utilities to help you test the APIClient easily in:
-  ``KataTODOAPIClientTests/Extensions/NSError`` and ``KataTODOAPIClientTests/Extensions/NocillaTestCase``.

 ## Extra Tasks

 If you've covered all the application functionality using integration tests you can continue with some extra tasks: